apache/apisix-website/blog/en/blog/2022/08/17/backend-for-frontend-demo.md

     return jsonify(news)         #1
 ```

-1. As above

-Now, each client needs two calls, and filter out data that are not relevant.
+As shown above, now each client needs two calls, and filter out data that are not relevant.

 ## Dedicated backend-for-frontend